§ 0 · The Operating System

 The data layer compounds.
 Time is the moat.

-Spatial Intelligence
+10Spatial Intelligence

-The restaurant has eyes — and understands what it sees
+The restaurant has eyes, and understands what it sees

 Our computer vision platform gives the building spatial awareness.
-Live demographic profiling without surveys — age range, party size, gender mix.
+Live demographic profiling without surveys: age range, party size, gender mix.
 Customer flow and space utilization heatmaps.
 Employee efficiency mapping.
 After 30 days, a demographic profile more accurate than any market research study.

-Computer vision (demographics + flow + motion + sentiment) → unified spatial intelligence layer
+computer vision (demographics + flow + motion + sentiment) → unified spatial intelligence layer

 Industry